-\end{definition} \begin{theorem}[Dual of theorem \ref{actegory-w-hom-copowers-equivalence}] To give a left actegory with hom-objects is to give a left enriched category with powers. \end{theorem} We now show that in a right actegory with hom-objects, if the action functor has a right adjoint (in its other argument) the right adjoint action yields powers just as the action yields copowers.
-More importantly, in this case, both powers and copowers can have the same hom-object, demonstrating that they induce the same enrichment up to equivalence. \begin{theorem} A right $\bb{A}$-actegory $\bb{X}$ with hom-objects is a left $(\bb{A}^{rev})^{op}$-actegory with hom-objects if and only if $\forall A \in \bb{A}$, the action functor has a right adjoint as $-\lhd A \dashv A\brhd - :\bb{X}\to\bb{X}$. \end{theorem} \begin{proof} We start with proving a right $\bb{A}$-actegory $\bb{X}$ with right hom-objects is a left $(\bb{A}^{rev})^{op}$-actegory with left hom-objects provided that the action functor has a right adjoint $(\eta', \epsilon'): -\lhd A \dashv A\brhd - :\bb{X}\to\bb{X}$.
+\end{definition} \begin{theorem}[Dual of theorem \ref{actegory-w-hom-copowers-equivalence}] To give a left actegory with hom-objects is to give a left enriched category with powers. \end{theorem} We now show that in a right actegory with hom-objects, if the action functor is a parametrized left adjoint (with parametrized right adjoint $A\brhd -$), the right adjoint action yields powers just as the action yields copowers.
+More importantly, in this case, both powers and copowers have isomorphic hom-object, demonstrating that they induce the same enrichment up to equivalence. \begin{theorem} A right $\bb{A}$-actegory $\bb{X}$ with hom-objects is a left $(\bb{A}^{rev})^{op}$-actegory with hom-objects if and only if $\forall A \in \bb{A}$, the action functor has a right adjoint as $-\lhd A \dashv A\brhd - :\bb{X}\to\bb{X}$. \end{theorem} \begin{proof} We start with proving a right $\bb{A}$-actegory $\bb{X}$ with right hom-objects is a left $(\bb{A}^{rev})^{op}$-actegory with left hom-objects provided that the action functor has a right adjoint $(\eta', \epsilon'): -\lhd A \dashv A\brhd - :\bb{X}\to\bb{X}$.
 Since $\bb{X}$ is a right $\bb{A}$-actegory with hom-objects there is an adjunction $(\eta, \epsilon): X\lhd - \dashv \textrm{Hom}(X, -) : \bb{A}\to \bb{X}$.
 Using the two adjunctions we obtain:

 So we can define the $(-)^\flat$ operator as $f^\flat = \eta'(1\brhd ((1\lhd f)\epsilon))$.
-It suffices to prove that $(\textrm{Hom}(k, 1) f^{op} h)^\flat = k f^\flat (h\brhd 1) $ Which means $(h f \textrm{Hom}(k, 1))^\flat = k f^\flat (h\brhd 1) $.
+It suffices to prove that $(\textrm{Hom}(k, 1) f^{op} h)^\flat$ $= k f^\flat (h\brhd 1) $ which means $(h f \textrm{Hom}(k, 1))^\flat = k f^\flat (h\brhd 1) $.
 We have:

 And consequently $\textrm{Hom}(X, -)\dashv -\brhd X: \bb{X}\to(\bb{A}^{rev})^{op}$ which means that $(\bb{A}^{rev})^{op}$-actegory has hom-objects.
 Now we have to prove the other direction of the theorem.
 Using the two adjunctions $(\eta, \epsilon): X\lhd - \dashv \textrm{Hom}(X, -) : \bb{A}\to \bb{X}$ and $(\eta'', \epsilon''):\textrm{Hom}(X, -)\dashv -\brhd X: \bb{X}\to(\bb{A}^{rev})^{op}$ we have: